khushi-gupta-tech/Wheather_Prediction/README.md

 # Wheather_Prediction_Project

 # Overview

-This project focuses on predicting weather conditions using machine learning models.
-It leverages historical meteorological data to forecast parameters like temperature, wind speed, and precipitation.
-The application aims to provide accurate weather predictions to support decision-making in agriculture, transportation, and daily planning.
+This project predicts weather conditions using machine learning models and integrates the predictions with a Django web application.
+Users can input parameters or view weather trends through an intuitive web interface.
+The system is designed to make weather forecasts accessible to a broader audience.

+#Features

+.Predicts temperature,  wind speed, and rainfall likelihood.

+.Machine learning integration with Django for real-time predictions.

+.User-friendly web interface for inputting data and viewing results.

+.Interactive visualizations of historical weather trends and forecasts.

-# Features
+# Dataset
 .
-Predicts temperature, humidity, wind speed, and rainfall likelihood.

-.
-Uses advanced machine learning  Linear Regression algorithms

-.
-Supports visualizations of weather trends for better analysis.

-.
-Provides real-time weather prediction (integrated with APIs).

-# Dataset

 Source: Link to Dataset (e.g., Kaggle, NOAA, or custom-collected data).

-Description: The dataset contains historical weather data with fields like:

 .
+Description: The dataset includes the following fields:

 Temperature

-.
 Wind speed

-.
 Precipitation level

 # Technologies Used

-Programming Language: Python

-Libraries:
+-> Backend

+.
+Django: Python-based web framework for the application.

+.
+Django REST Framework: For API integration .

+->Machine Learning

+Python with the following libraries:

 Pandas